IsraelShowell/Former-Landing-Page/README.md

 # Version History:
 # V-2.00: (On the way!)
-I am preparing to publish the second version of my portfoilo!
+I am preparing to publish the second version of my portfoilo! <br>
+I will provide the link to the new landing page soon!

 # Current Features as of V-1.10:
 The page currently links to my resumes and Linkedln and displays a picture of me in a suit